fbpx

 Along with removing toxins, sufficient nutrition from vegan sources is essential for a successful pregnancy.

-In the webinar, Dr. Chang lists the deficiencies most frequently seen in vegans.
-They include protein, iron, Omega-3 Fatty Acids, Vitamin B12, Vitamin D and Calcium, Zinc, and Coenzyme Q10.
+In the webinar, They include protein, iron, Omega-3 Fatty Acids, Vitamin B12, Vitamin D and Calcium, Zinc, and Coenzyme Q10.
 Chris made these recommendations to help shore up potential deficiencies in a vegan diet.1

 • Protein—Make sure to get enough protein.
 Beans, pulses and legumes are excellent vegan sources.
 If they cause gas and bloating, proper soaking and cooking can make them more digestible.